courselabs/dotnetaz/labs/storage/README.md

 # Kubernetes Storage

 Kubernetes has lots of abstractions to model your app, so you can describe it in a generic way that works on all clusters.
-For storage you can define different types of _volume_ which represent storage unit, and mount them into your application Pods.
+For storage you can define different types of _volume_ which represent storage units, and mount them into your application Pods.
 The storage mounts appear as part of the container filesystem, but they're actually stored outside of the container.
-This lets you push configuration settings into the container as read-only files, and store application data outside of the container.
+This lets you push configuration settings into the container as read-only files, and store application state outside of the container.

 ## Reference